 Our eyes do an amazing job of automatically adjusting for shifts in color.
 Each light source puts off a different color cast and you can use the camera's white balance setting to adjust for that.
 When you change the white balance, the camera will try to pump in the opposite color to make the image appear to be a more neutral white.

-3. Some Ideas For Good Cameras And Lenses For Food Photography
+Good Cameras And Lenses I Recommend For Food Photography

 Learn My Entire Workflow To Make Stunning Food Photography

 Food blogging is tough.
 It's competitive, both in the recipes you cook up and the photos you create.
 Working as a professional food photographer is even more demanding of beautiful imagery.

 So as a food blogger and a working food photographer, I saw that real good information was rare, which is why I decided to create this Food Photography Masterclass.

 I’m really proud of this course.
 I created it with the sole intention of inspiring other photographers and foodies to start cooking up great food images!

 This is not just a lighting course, although you’ll learn how to create beautiful light for food photography.

 It’s not a course in silly styling or camera tricks, you'll learn how to style with purpose and make that camera work for you.
 This is a course where storytelling is at the core of everything I show you.